 In order to earn a JM Degree at George Mason University Antonin Scalia Law School, students must successfully complete a total of 30 credit hours.

-Students will students typically take 6-9 credit hours per semester.
+Students will typically take 6-9 credit hours per semester.

-In certain circumstances, students who have JD credits from Scalia Law School may be able to transfer some credits towards a JM degree.
-Contact Jessica Sartorius, Director of Juris Master (JM) Degree Program, at email@example.com for more information about potentially transferring credits from a Scalia Law JD towards a Scalia Law JM degree.
+In certain circumstances, students who have JD credits from Scalia Law School may be able to transfer credits towards a JM Degree.
+Additionally, in certain circumstances credits might be transferred from other institutions.
+However, at least one third of all JM Degree Program credits must come from Scalia Law School.
+Contact Graduate Admissions at [email protected] for more information about potentially transferring credits towards a Scalia Law JM Degree.

 You must satisfy a number of requirements to be considered for admission to our JM Degree Program.
 Please carefully review the instructions that accompany our application form, which can be found on the How to Apply page.